paolobenve/myphotoshare/README.md

 * Media can be browsed by folder or by date
 * Many customization through config file
 * Cache folder can be managed with subdirs (useful for large repositories)
-* Albums and cache server folders can be anywhere on the server
+* Albums server folder can be anywhere on the server
 * Images and folders can be sorted ascending/descending by date or by name (via a cookie)
 * Thumbnails can be square (cropped) or full-content
 * Single `index.php` file (crawlers and social media do not execute javascript); `php` does a bit of work:
 * - inserts link tag in <head></head> in order to let social media see the shared content
 * - applies basic options to home page
 * Media animation when passing to next/previous image
 * Folders (or trees) are not scanned if a marker in put inside them
 * Verbosity levels in scanner